Berkanktk/Projects/README.md

 # Introduction
-This page contains a list of all my projects.
-It is a work in progress and will be updated as I work on more projects.
+This page contains a collection of projects I have built over the past 6 years and will be continuously updated.

-> Private projects without links are showcased on my personal website.
+> Some private projects without links are showcased on my personal website.

 # Table of Contents
 * [Personal Projects](#personal-projects)